Anna Marseglia

 Research

-1) Mechanisms of Vascular Cognitive Impairment and Dementia (VCID).
+1) Mechanisms of Vascular Cognitive Impairment and Dementia (VCID)

-These projects aim to deepen our understanding of how vascular risk factors and disorders affect cognitive and brain health.
-We focus on identifying neuroimaging and molecular biomarkers of inflammation, insulin resistance, and lipid dysregulation that contribute to small vessel disease and clinical transitions across the VCID spectrum, while also exploring intersections with Alzheimer's disease co-pathology.
+My team investigates how vascular risk factors and cerebrovascular pathology affect cognitive and brain health.
+We focus on identifying neuroimaging and molecular biomarkers—particularly those related to inflammation and metabolic dysregulation—that contribute to small vessel disease and shape clinical transitions across the VCID spectrum, including interactions with Alzheimer’s disease co‑pathology.

-3) Sex-related differences in VCID and resilience.
+3) Sex-related differences in VCID and resilience

 Teaching